sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 for any support services you offer.
 The support services price is per instance, so if you specify $100 USD and the customer is running 10 instances, their annual support services renewal cost will be $1000.
 Note: This only applies to perpetual licenses.
-For non-perpetual licenses, you should include any support services cost in the annual license price.
+For non-perpetual licenses, include any support services cost in the annual license price.

 Even after an app has been approved, you can change the currency type and currency price of its license bundles, and you can modify regional availability